Exercise and Mental Health: A Guide

 One example of what Americans hear from authorities is Harvard Medical School’s “What Causes Depression” (January 2022), which stated: “Major advances in the biology of depression include finding links between specific parts of the brain and depression effects, discovering how chemicals called neurotransmitters make communication between brains cells possible, and learning the impact of genetics and lifestyle events on risk and symptoms of depression.”

-Wellcare world depression-not-brain-disorder-wide
+Wellcare World depression-not-brain-disorder-wide

 Photo by K. Mitch Hodge